iKenndac/new-blog/content/posts/2024-05-13-vision-pro-eu-early-adopter.md

 Unfortunately I can't really see without my glasses, so I had to get some lenses for this thing before I could actually use it.
 Apple/Zeiss won't just take your word for it to make a set of lenses, so I had to get a "proper" US prescription.
 Eye tests are particularly expensive in the Land of the Free, and I was recommended an online service called [Visibly](https://www.govisibly.com) that does an online vision test to "verify" an existing prescription, effectively letting me launder my Swedish prescription into a US one.
 It cost $35 and was done in 20 minutes.

 Shipping on these was a bit touch-and-go due to my short time in the USA.
-They *should* have arrived while I was still in New York, but they got delayed a couple of days.
+They *should* have arrived while I was still in New York, but they got delayed a couple of days — my total time from shipping to arrival was a calendar week (Monday to Monday).
 Thankfully I'd had them shipped to a friend who managed to get them turned around to me in Chicago the day before I left back home for Sweden.
 Phew!

 <img width="700" src="/pictures/vision-pro-initial-impressions/lenses.jpg" />
 {:.center}